doa1/SimpleCommerce/server/README.md

-# Getting started with your app
+# Getting started with the e-commerce
 ## Available Scripts

 In the `server` subdirectory, you can run: